oebelus/scraper/README.md

 # Ali Express Scraper

-This is AliExpress scraper that:
+This is a AliExpress scraper that:

-1- Scrape from 3 categories:
+#### 1- Scrape from 3 categories:

 - Coffee Grinder
 - Laptops